 Next, reduce the frequency of your more active and sensitivity-inducing skincare steps when you have a date with Facial Hair Freddy on your cal.
-"Avoid exfoliating or using more aggressive anti-aging products that make the skin irritated, dry or flaky before," Dr. Levin explains.
-Though I love a glow-inducing resurfacing mask as much as the next girl, I agree that it's probably not the best thing to use before a man's beard goes HAM on my delicate skin.
+"Avoid exfoliating or using more aggressive anti-aging products that make the skin irritated, dry, or flaky before," Dr. Levin explains.
+Though I love a glow-inducing resurfacing mask as much as the next girl, I agree that it's probably not the best thing to use before a someone's beard goes HAM on my delicate skin.

 How Can We Soothe This Skin After?